Why WeChat is the must have media for your China marketing.

 Read on to find out how you can advertise on WeChat in China.

 Introduce and Blend Your Brand Into Chinese Daily Life.

 WeChat is a vast network of many groups and communities – an interconnected ‘social ecosystem’ whereby people are continuously using the platform through their day or week, posting and sharing content, following brands, and using special mini programs to find their way to locations, compare and buy products and pay various bills.
 So there are quite a few opportunities where your product or service’s brand story can become easily integrated into the day-to-day lives of your best prospects and continuing customers.

 WeChat has been central for Chinese companies as part of a social media digital marketing strategy, to share information and boost their brands, and so foreign marketers can benefit from this fast move into conversational commerce in China, that is, e-commerce via chat/messaging, in addition to the social media-style posting capabilities, mini-Web browser and mini-programs allowing companies to provide a complete e-commerce offering entirely within the WeChat app.

-Businesses can qualify and register as an Official Account on WeChat.
+WeChat allows businesses outside China to qualify and register as an Official Account on WeChat.
 This allows them to push feeds to both individuals and other businesses to provide them with information and services.

-Subscription Account verses Service Account
+Subscription Account versus Service Account

 A WeChat subscription account is the basic type of business or individual account, allowing push content and notification updates for subscribed followers displayed in the subscription area of a user’s WeChat messages.
 These accounts do not support WeChat payment service.